kamireddym28/Interview-Practice/README.md

 ## Question 3:

-**3. Write a function in Python that takes a list of strings and returns a single string that is an HTML unordered list (< ul > ... < /ul >) of those strings.
+**Write a function in Python that takes a list of strings and returns a single string that is an HTML unordered list (< ul > ... < /ul >) of those strings.
 You should include a brief explanation of your code.
 Then, what would you have to consider if the original list was provided by user input?**

 ```